iankuys/zigzag_fastapi_backend/README.md

 # VueZigZagBE
 This tool automates the generation of **zig-zag filled PowerPoint presentations** for use in **UCI MIND** research.
-It is designed to streamline patient record creation and standardize how data is presented across studies.
+It streamlines patient record presentation, supports research consistency, and reduces manual slide creation.

-The system combines a **Visual Basic Script (VBS)** for advanced PowerPoint manipulation with a **Python FastAPI** backend to manage patient data, trigger generation tasks, and provide an interface for integration or automation.
+The system integrates a **Visual Basic Script (VBS)** for dynamic PowerPoint manipulation, a **Python FastAPI backend** for orchestration, and connects to a **Microsoft SQL Server** database to fetch patient data like ID and Subject Health Identifier (SHI).

 ## Features